dvprod7/dvprod7-vue-v1/README.md

-# Preparing something especial ⏳🔨
+# Preparing something special ⏳🔨

 Working on a V1 for my portfolio with Vue 3 + Vite.